tinitiateprime/sqlserver/sqlserver-tsql/sqlserver-tsql-views.md

   WHERE emp_id = 1;
 ```
 In this scenario, vw_EmployeeDept includes a join, making it complex and typically not updatable directly.
 The INSTEAD OF trigger, trg_UpdateEmployeeDept, intercepts update operations on the view and provides the necessary SQL commands to update the underlying emp table accordingly.

+## Benefits of Using Views
+* Security: By exposing only certain columns or rows from the underlying tables, views can help to enforce data security.
+* Simplicity: Views can encapsulate complex queries with joins, aggregations, and filters, presenting a simpler interface to the users or applications.
+* Consistency: Views can serve as a consistent, read-only interface to the data, which can protect underlying data structures from changes in business logic or user interfaces.